thomas-hiron/symfony-goto.nvim/README.md

 - handle more places:
   - translations
   - form properties
-- composer PSR-4 for controller namespace
+- composer PSR-4 for controller namespace and twig component